Latest community initiative

 This "planet" image was taken by a drone flying above All Saints Church.
 The two links below each opens a 360 degree rotatable image of Langton Green and its wide surroundings; one from the West and one from the East.
 The images can be zoomed a little by using the mouse wheel.

-Your village has spirit and initiative - recent examples
+Your village has spirit and initiative - an annual example

 From your Village Society